Umit-Soylu/Mastering-Java-For-Beginners/README.md

 Following items are covered in their respected links.
 Please use the link provided to access given course materials.

 ### Variables
-* This section covers variables, and casting of variable types to each other with examples in java.
+* This section covers variables and casting of variable types to each other with examples in java.
   * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Variables).
   * Issues tackled: `variable`, `parameter`, `field`, `local variable`, `casting`.